ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 ### store-api

 Monolithic spring-boot application that exposes a REST API to manage Customers, Products and Orders.
 The data is saved in MySQL.
-This application does not connect directly to Kafka.

 ### store-streams

-Spring-boot application that connects Kafka and uses Kafka Streams to transform some input topics into a new topic in Kafka.
+Spring-boot application that connects to Kafka and uses Kafka Streams API to transform some "input" topics into a new "output" topic in Kafka.

 ## Start Environment